adiyabiyekenova/BIYEKENOVA-Python-Portfolio/README.md

 4. **Scripts**: Reusable Python scripts for data preprocessing, utility functions, and automation.
 5. **Case Studies**: End-to-end projects addressing real-world business problems.

----

-## Getting Started 🚀
-Feel free to explore the repository!
-Each folder contains its respective project, along with a detailed `README` file explaining the project's objective, methodology, and outcomes.